 - The value of investing in team-based care

 With evidence mounting that a strong social and emotional foundation sets the stage for a child’s future—from protecting against chronic health conditions to supporting academic and career success—this is a program critical to every healthcare stakeholder.
-Even if you can’t make the original airing on June 26, register free now and receive a link to view the webinar on demand.

 Katie Beckmann, Program Officer, Children, Families and Communities Program, David and Lucile Packard Foundation